ricklove/rick-love-master/code/blog-content/posts/2020-10-13-typescript-any-is-evil/typescript-any-is-evil.md

 ### What is the right way

 - Use the minimal type (the part of the type you actually care about) - Duck Typing.
-- Use an Partial type of what you think it is.
+- Use a partial type.
 - Use union types when it could be multiple types.
 Discriminated unions are great in typescript.
 - Use `unknown` if you really have to.
 Then cast it to one of the above before you access it.